katholiek-onderwijs-vlaanderen/sri4node/README.md

 startUp(db, sriServerInstance)
 ```

-This function is called during sri4node configuration, just before routes are registered in express.
-It is only called once during the lifetiem of an sri4node instance.
+This function is called during sri4node configuration, before anything is registered in express.
+It is only called once during the lifetime of an sri4node instance.
+It can be used to check and update the db schema before starting the API,
+or to do very specific stuff on the pgp library instance.

 #### transformRequest